YaoshiZs/Jvav-Language/README.md

 For example, it used in Mini World or Q-Block World.

-Tips: This is a Chinese Meme!
+Tips: This is a Chinese Meme and I use ChatGPT in this language.